-Fishman Artist // James MorrisonAs the title of James Morrison’s third and by far best album suggests, The Awakening is the sound of an artist coming of age.
-In his personal life, Morrison has become a father, while losing his own father after the latter’s long battle with alcoholism and depression.
-At the same time, Morrison, 26, has matured as a singer, songwriter and musician.
+Fishman Artist // James MorrisonAs the title of James Morrison’s third and by far best album suggests, "The Awakening" is the sound of an artist coming of age, and at 27, he has matured as a singer, songwriter and musician.
 “My first two albums felt like practice shots,” he says, “and now I’ve graduated.
-In many ways this feels like my first proper album.”
+In many ways this feels like my first proper album.

-Practice shots they may have been, but those first two albums have sold a combined total of 4.5m copies and yielded an astonishing ten singles, including You Give Me Something, Wonderful World, The Pieces Don’t Fit Anymore and the global smash Broken Strings, featuring Nelly Furtado.
+Practice shots they may have been, but those first two albums "Undiscovered" (2006) and "Songs for You, Truths for Me" (2008) have sold a combined total of 6m copies and yielded an impressive ten hit singles, including "You Give Me Something, Wonderful World," "The Pieces Don’t Fit Anymore" and the global smash "Broken Strings," featuring Nelly Furtado.
 Those practice shots turned Morrison into an international star.